alexbasson/bestmash/ios course.md

 ## Day 3

+### In class:
  - Refactor controller code and tests to use dependency injection and fakes
+ - Introduce Product model object

+### HW:
- - Show product image and creation time in table view
+ - Display the regular price in the table view.